 Estate Planning Services in Palo Alto

-Nationally Recognized Attorneys in the Bay Area
+Nationally Recognized Estate Planning Attorneys Servicing the Bay Area and All of California

 An “Estate Plan” can be made up of many combinations of planning documents – there is no “one size fits all” approach.
 Each family is different.
 A typical estate plan includes a Living Trust, a Durable Power of Attorney, and an Advance Health Care Directive.
 But this is only the start.
 Many families benefit from additional tools and documents.